oracle-livelabs/oci/oci-network-firewall/introduction/introduction.md

 In this workshop, you will learn how to:

-* Deploy a Virtual Cloud Network (VCN).
+* Deploy a Virtual Cloud Network (VCN), Subnets, Route tables, Security Lists.
-* Deploy a Dynamic Routing Gateway (DRG).
-* Deploy a Virtual Machine.
-* Setup a FastConnect Connection.
-* Verify MultiCloud Connectivity.
+* Deploy OCI Network Firewalls and use different configuration items in the Firewall Security Policy.
+* Adjust routing inside the OCI VCN so we introduce a Network Firewall on the path.

 ### Prerequisites

 This lab assumes you have:

-* Administrative Oracle Cloud Access to provision networking and compute resources and are subscribed to the Ashburn region.
+* Administrative Oracle Cloud Access to provision networking and compute resources.
-* Administrative 3rd party cloud provider (Azure, GCP, AWS, etc) to provision networking and compute resources.
-* Access to the Megaport or Equinix portal **OR** access to an [Azure Interconnect region](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-oci-overview#region-availability).
+* Basic knowledge of OCI Networking components and networking, in general.

+### Workflow

+This Workshop contains six LABs, each with their own dedicated tasks.
+Any LAB relies on constructs deployed in previous LABs so **do not skip** any LAB or task or you will not get the intended result.

 ## Acknowledgements

-* **Author** - Jake Bloom, Principal Solution Architect, OCI Networking
+* **Author** - Radu Nistor, Principal Cloud Architect, OCI Networking
-* **Last Updated By/Date** - Jake Bloom, August 2023
+* **Last Updated By/Date** - Radu Nistor, November 2023